FaserF/ha-foodsharing/README.md

 - How many baskets are available within your distance range

-- Basket ID, Description and Available until time (not in human readable time yet)
+- Basket ID, Description and Available until time (human readable) and a picture link

 ## Installation
 ### 1. Using HACS (recommended way)